 - Key business skills such as communication, workplace collaboration, customer service, negotiation, innovation, creativity and critical thinking

-- Skills in emerging areas such as big data and e-business
+- Skills in and a broader understanding of emerging areas such as big data, insurtech and cybercrime

 Do I need any experience or qualifications to sign up?

 Entry requirements include a minimum of 2 honours at higher level in the Leaving Cert or equivalent, and a pass in four additional subjects including Maths and English or Irish.
 If you are over 23, interviews or other selection tools may be used to assess instead of these minimum requirements.
 There is no work experience requirement.

 You must be at least 18 years of age to enter the programme.

 I’m already working in insurance.
 Can I sign up for the apprenticeship?

 Check with your employer to see if they are taking part in the programme.
 The apprenticeship was developed to attract new entrants to the industry and therefore is not currently open to those with an insurance qualification – however, if you’re a new entrant without an insurance qualification, you may still be eligible to apply.